VaibhavGaikwad03/File-Scanner/File_Scanner/Final_Multithreaded_Version/README.md

 ---

 Thank you for using File Scanner!
-If you have any questions or feedback, please reach out via the project's issue tracker.
+For any questions or suggestions, please contact me at im.vaibhavtg07@gmail.com.